-Whitehall’s failure to prioritise the use of high quality data has compromised government programmes and contributed to scandals such as Windrush, according to a new report by the National Audit Office.
+Whitehall’s dependence on poor quality data has compromised policy programmes and contributed to major public scandals, including Windrush, according to a new report by the National Audit Office.

 The spending watchdog found that “a culture of tolerating and working around poor data” was hindering the government’s ability to make evidence-based decisions and deliver new policies.